 Boris nodded.
 "Yes!
 Tomorrow she will help us catch Fearless Leader.
 That's who I was talkingk to, off course."

 "Did you say 'hi' for us and ask her how her relationship with Ole's going?" asked Bullwinkle.

 "They broke up," explained Boris with a grin.

 "Aw, that's awful," said Rocky.

-Rocky and Bullwinkle looked at each other with a little uncertainty, but they soon forgot about it as Bullwinkle said with much perplexity, "What's wrong with Minnesota?"
+Rocky and Bullwinkle looked at each other with a little uncertainty as Bullwinkle said with much perplexity, "What's wrong with Minnesota?"